mngugi/Walk_Throughs/HackDNA_Fundamentals/PART1/HackDNAEasys.md

 # Reconnaissance

-+ The first step involves inspecting the application source.
++ The first step is to inspect the application source.

 + Open the target page and view the source code: